-The remainder of the paper is structured in the following way.
+This paper extends previous work on architectural knowledge with a metamodel for architectural decisions to: (i) create and maintain fine-grained dependency links between the entities during decision identification, making, and enforcement, (ii) keep track of the evolution of the decisions, and (iii) support runtime decisions.
 Section 2 describes the background and the motivation of this research.
 In Section 3 we present a metamodel supporting traceability to keep track of the decisions made and their relations to design elements and artifacts.
 Section 4 then outlines the implementation of the metamodel in several prototype tools.
-After that, Section 5 describes a case study in the Service-Oriented Architecture (SOA) domain to demonstrate how the extensions of the metamodel are of practical use for SOA design.
-In Section 6 we discuss our findings while in Section 7 we describe the related work.
-Finally, Section 8 summarizes the contributions of our work and draws conclusions.
+Section 5 discusses a case study in the Service-Oriented Architecture (SOA) domain to demonstrate how the extensions of the metamodel are of practical use for SOA design.
+Section 6 describes the related work and section 7 summarizes the conclusions and future work.

-2. Motivation and Problem Identification
+2 Motivation and Problem Identification

 A variety of research prototype tools have been developed to support design decisions in software architecture.
-From our experience developing and using various tools for architectural decision modeling, e.g., the Architectural Decision Knowledge Wiki [4], Architecture Design

-Decision Support System [5], and The Knowledge Architect [6], we have observed three major shortcomings which are related to the creation and maintenance of the traceability links between the architectural knowledge and other artifacts:
+From our experience developing and using various tools for architectural decision modeling, e.g., the Architectural Decision Knowledge Wiki [4], Architecture Design Decision Support System [5], and The Knowledge Architect [6], we observed three major shortcomings related to the creation and maintenance of the traceability links between the architectural knowledge and other artifacts:

-- 1. The coarse link granularity in existing metamodels makes models easy to populate, but does not support a fine-grained tracing and tracking of decisions in relation to atomic design elements such as attributes in a class model or tasks in a business process model.
+- The coarse link granularity in existing metamodels makes models easy to populate, but does not support a fine-grained tracing and tracking of decisions in relation to atomic design elements such as attributes in a class model or tasks in a business process model.
 Support for fine-grained trace links in current architectural decision modeling tools is weak or inexistent as some of the tools import UML design models externally and decisions can be only linked to coarse-grained artifacts. - 2.
 Existing metamodels do not put special attention on history and evolution of decisions.
 Only a few of them treat evolution of decisions and architecture partially.
 One reason for this limitation is that most commercial and open source UML modeling tools do not offer explicit support for architecture evolution (e.g., Jude Community, Magicdraw). - 3.
 The decision making process suggested by existing metamodels assumes that all decisions can be made at design time; deferring decisions to runtime is not supported.
-At present, the existing architecture decision modeling prototype tools do not offer support for runtime decisions that can be traced back to the architecture or to requirements when a piece of code or system module changes.
+At present, the existing architecture decision modeling prototype tools do not offer support for runtime decisions that can be traced back to the architecture or to requirements when a piece of code or a system module change.